amarjandu/landscape/README.md

 |   Vigoro Weed Barrier    |              |            |
 |     Vigoro Red Mulch     |              |   $3.99    |
 |                          |              |   $44.98   |

+### Section Notes
+I do think that there can also be some grasses, or a smaller shrub added next to the pacific bell access hole.
+I want to see how the Manzanita does before adding something else there.
+I also tend to park on the ridge, do I need to see what the spacing looks like.

 # Notes